If Congregations Can Change, They Can Grow

 These are among the conclusions that stood out in a Faith Communities Today report on American congregations titled “Facts on Growth: 2010”.
-“They almost seem commonsensical,” said David Roozen, Director of Hartford Seminary’s Hartford Institute for Religion Research, “but it is surprising how many struggling congregations puzzle over the challenges of growth.”
+“They almost seem commonsensical,” said David Roozen, Director of Hartford International University’s Hartford Institute for Religion Research, “but it is surprising how many struggling congregations puzzle over the challenges of growth.”

 FACT released this report to help and provoke the reflection of just such congregations — those seeking to discern which issues help and which hinder growth.
 The author is C. Kirk Hadaway, former Church Officer for Congregational Research, The Episcopal Church.

 The report was one in a series produced by The Cooperative Congregational Studies Partnership (CCSP), based on a 2010 survey that analyzed responses from 11,077 randomly sampled congregations of all faith traditions in the United States.

 “Location, Location, Location used to be the kind way that researchers described the extent to which the growth or decline of American congregations was captive to the demographic changes going on in their immediate neighborhoods,” said Roozen.
 “Congregations cannot totally ignore what is going on in their context, but the clear message of FACTs on Growth: 2010 is that in today’s world, growth and decline are primarily dependent upon a congregation’s internal culture, program and leadership, and therefore a congregation’s own ability to change and adapt.”

 Hadaway wrote, “Decline is more prevalent today than it was five years ago and congregational economics are much more precarious.
 Still, many congregations in America are growing.
 What are they like and what are they doing?”

 Among the findings in the report: